madhug-nadig/articles/_posts/2017-03-04-implementing-k-means-clustering-from-scratch-in-python.md

 	for classification in self.classes:
 		self.centroids[classification] = np.average(self.classes[classification], axis = 0)

 The dictionary `previous` stores the value of centroids that the previous iteration returned, we performed the clustering in this iteration based on these centroids.
 Then we iterate though the `classes` list and find the average of all the datapoints in the given cluster.
 This is, perhaps, the _machine learning_ part of k-means.
-The algorithm recomputes the centroids as long as it's optimal(or if there have been far too many interations in  attempting doing so).
+The algorithm recomputes the centroids as long as it's optimal(or if there have been far too many interations in  attempting to do so).

 Time to see if our algorithm has reached the optimal values of centroids.
 For this, let's have a flag `isOptimal`.